Congratulations – you’ve made the decision to homeschool your child – now what do you do? Where do you go?!

 Submit written requests to:

 Sacramento, CA 95814

 Requests will not be taken by phone, although email and fax (916/319.0135) requests will be accepted.
 Regardless of how you submit your request for the R-4 private school affidavit, the CDE requires the following information: name of school (CDS code if applicable), street address of the school and phone number.

 Private ISP is a satellite program of a private school who has filed the R4.
 These programs are also referred to as PSP’s (Private School Satellite Programs), umbrella programs, and cover schools – they all serve the same purpose.
 Next to filing one’s own R-4, this option affords the homeschool family a maximum amount of privacy from public school officials.
 Many families removing their children from public school may opt for these programs because they will handle the transfer of student records and many will offer some guidance counseling.
 Others choose the private ISP option simply because it provides them with a sense of security so that they can focus on the actual homeschooling of their children.
-BayShore School is one such private independent study program.
-Other programs can be found on the A to Z Home’s Cool website.
+Private programs can be found on the A to Z Home’s Cool website.

 Cautionary Note on Correspondence Schools: There are many programs offering prepackaged curriculum for home educators.
 However, you will still be required to file an R-4 affidavit or enroll in a private school independent study program (ISP) should the correspondence school be out of state.